New Leadership For Apple’s Siri Shows Bid To Update In Face Of Rivals

 The change in management also comes months before Apple is set to release its answer to the Amazon Echo, the Apple Homepod, which will be largely voice controlled, as noted by Livemint.
 Siri was launched to much applause in 2011, but since then it has had to withstand the launch of rival after rival.
 Amazon’s Alexa, Google Assistant, Cortana, and Samsung’s Bixby, have all challenged the limits of Siri to varying extents.
 For example, Bixby’s abilities outstrip Siri’s extensively, able to control granular details such as system settings.

-CNET note that the change in control appears to have been hinted at as early as June, when Federighi spoke at Apple’s Worldwide Developers Conference, saying that Siri will be gaining deeper artificial intelligence capabilities.
+CNET notes that the change in control appears to have been hinted at as early as June, when Federighi spoke at Apple’s Worldwide Developers Conference, saying that Siri will be gaining deeper artificial intelligence capabilities.
 Developments in Siri’s AI have also been revealed in a study published on Apple’s website in July, which showed that deep learning, which is used to develop AI, is being used in Siri.

 The move to develop Siri further is of critical importance for Apple, following the announcement that Alexa and Windows’ Cortana will be joined together.
-The Verge reported that Alexa users will be able to access Cortana via voice commands, and vice versa.
-With Alexa often used to control smart home electronics, and Cortana able to control the wildly popular Microsoft Office suite, Apple need to up Siri’s game to compete in the virtual assistant marketplace.
+The Verge reported that Alexa users will be able to access Cortana via voice commands and vice versa.
+With Alexa often used to control smart home electronics and Cortana able to control the wildly popular Microsoft Office suite, Apple need to up Siri’s game to compete in the virtual assistant marketplace.

 [Featured Image by Oli Scarff/Getty Images]